Oops and Daisies

 5. In the spirit of planning more, get our place organized — especially our closets and my office, so it’s more of an inviting space.

 I have other goals too, but I’m not quite ready to share all of them on a public forum.
-But what about you?
+What about you?
 Are you making resolutions this year?
 Or are you more focused on goals?

 Don’t want to miss a blog post?
 Be sure to subscribe to Oops & Daisies here!